chrisruis/Mutational_spectra_data/README.md

 Alignments and phylogenetic trees are named to match the directory name.
 Position conversion files are named conversion.txt.
 SBS spectra are named with the directory name followed by \_SBS\_spectrum.csv

 SBS spectra were calculated for 3 FastBAPS clusters within Typhimurium ST19 using a phylogenetic tree labelled with clades E1, E2 and E3.
-Branches labelled R were not included in these SBS spectra
+Branches labelled R were not included in these SBS spectra.
+The alignment, phylogenetic tree and labelled phylogenetic tree is therefore the same for the E1, E2 and E3 datasets

+SBS spectra were calculated for 3 enteric FastBAPS clusters within Typhimurium ST313 using a phylogenetic tree labelled with clades E1, E2 and E3.
+Branches labelled R were not included in these SBS spectra.
+The alignment, phylogenetic tree and labelled phylogenetic tree is therefore the same for the E1, E2 and E3 datasets